The environments of the radio galaxy population in SIMBA: Abstract

 \section{Abstract}

-We investigate the environmental properties of the radio galaxy population using the \simba\ cosmological hydrodynamic simulation.
+We investigate the environmental properties of the $z=0$ radio galaxy population using the \simba\ cosmological hydrodynamic simulation.
 We identify centrals and satellites from a population of high and low excitation radio galaxies (HERGs and LERGs) in \simba, and study their global properties.
-We find that $\sim$20$\%$ of radio galaxies are satellites and that there are insignificant differences in the global properties of LERGs based on its central/satellite classification.
-Satellite HERGs display lower values of star formation, 1.4GHz radio luminosity, and Eddington fraction.
-We further investigate the environments of radio galaxies and sho that HERGs typically live in underdense environments, similar to star-forming galaxies.
+We find that $\sim$20$\%$ of radio galaxies are satellites, and that there are insignificant differences in the global properties of LERGs based on their central/satellite classification.
+HERG satellites display lower values of star formation, 1.4\,GHz radio luminosity, and Eddington fractions than HERG centrals.
+We further investigate the environments of radio galaxies and show that HERGs typically live in less dense environments, similar to star-forming galaxies.
 The environments of high-mass LERGs are similar to non-radio galaxies, but low-mass LERGs live in underdense environments similar to HERGs.
-At all black hole masses, LERGs live in environments similar to that of quenched and normal galaxies while HERGs live in environments similar to that of star-forming galaxies.
+LERGs with over-massive black holes reside in the most dense environments, while HERGs with over-massive black holes reside in underdense environments.
 The richness of a LERG’s environment decreases with increasing Eddington fraction, and the environments of all radio galaxies do not depend on radio luminosity for $\power < 10^{24} \WHz$.
-Complementing these results, we find that LERGs cluster on the same scale as the total galaxy population while HERGs are unlikely to be found within the same dark matter halo.
-Finally, we show that there is no environmental preference for radio galaxies at z=2. \simba\ predicts that with more sensitive surveys, we will find populations of radio galaxies in environments much similar to the total galaxy population.
+Complementing these results, we find that LERGs cluster on the same scale as the total galaxy population, while multiple HERGs are not found within the same dark matter halo.
+Finally, we show that high density environments support the growth of HERGs rather than LERGs at $z=2$. \simba\ predicts that with more sensitive surveys, we will find populations of radio galaxies in environments much similar to the total galaxy population.